VIBURNUM continued

 VIBURNUM farreri 'Nanum'

-If your garden is too small for the other viburnums, then this is the one for you with its dense mounded habit!
+If your garden is too small for the other viburnums, then this could be the one for you with its dense mounded habit!
 The flowers are pink in bud opening white and deliciously scented.
-They start in November and continue all winter.
-They pick well too.
+They start in November and continue all winter, and pick well too.
+This has the reverse proportions to 'December Dwarf', so by comparison will be a little shorter but potentially wider.

 VIBURNUM grandiflorum